The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations

 We think of $ \mathcal{V}$ as refining $P$ by choosing $C$, and of $ \overline{\mathcal{V}}$ as refining $P$ by choosing $D$.

 In this way, a generic layered forest $\mathcal{F}:P \leftarrow Q$ describes a process of refining $P$ to give $Q$ by cutting blocks such that each time a block is cut, one of the two new blocks is favored.
 The favored block appears on the left branch of the forest, whereas the unfavored block appears on the right branch.
-However, forest composition is in the direction of fusing blocks back together.

-\begin{definition} For $\mathcal{F}\in \textsf{Lay}_I$ a layered forest, the \emph{antisymmetrization} $\cA_I(\mathcal{F})$ of $\mathcal{F}$ is the alternating sum of all the layered forests which are obtained by switching left and right branches at nodes of $\mathcal{F}$, with sign the parity of the number of switches. \end{definition}
+\begin{definition} For $\mathcal{F}\in \textsf{Lay}_I$ a layered forest, the \emph{antisymmetrization} $\cA_I(\mathcal{F})\in \textsf{Lay}_I$ of $\mathcal{F}$ is the alternating sum of all the layered forests which are obtained by switching left and right branches at nodes of $\mathcal{F}$, with sign the parity of the number of switches. \end{definition}